pudly/schmopera-hugo/content/articles/talking-with-singers-matthew-anchel.md

 "when you're doing it, well, it feels good.
 It's like addictive, it's like, you love the vibration in your body.
 You love like the release of it, it's like, it's, it's really this most the most amazing feeling if you learn how to sing with ease."

-"it's sort of this idea of like, I feel like I'm in this like, barrel of sound, but there's this like, tiny little bird on the barrel.
-So, which is the bright part of my voice?
-So I have my little bird, it's like my words,"

 "it's the idea is that we're sort of almost unnaturally carrying up our chest voice higher than it wants to go.
 So and that opera is training your voice to do something that's actually pretty unnatural"

 "We don't make those kind of loud noises naturally, we have to train our voices to do it."

 "it's the most honest version of your voice because it's like, it's it's getting rid of like any of the effects"

-"always try and bring like two ideas onstage with me so because I'm, because I teach them too much of an overthinker.
-So like, like for a while my thing was think dark and forward for whatever reason that was working for me because the darkness kept me from spreading.
-And the forward it wasn't that I was singing in my nose.
-It was that the foreword energy of like, of like, say the words go, don't don't be in your head don't place don't like try and create a sound."

 Belting